-- 1. Skill to understand the concept of intellectual property rights. - 2.
-Develops procedural knowledge to Legal System and solving the problem relating Patents. - 3.
+1. Understand the concept of intellectual property rights.

+- 2. Develop procedural knowledge to Legal System and solving the problem relating Patents. - 3.
 Gain knowledge on development and owning of Trade Marks, Copy Rights, and Patents. - 4.
-Develops conceptual exposure on legal aspects related to IPR - 5.
-Knowledge on different types of competition and ethical and unethical practices of advertising.
+Develop conceptual exposure on legal aspects related to IPR - 5.
+Have Knowledge on different types of competition and ethical and unethical practices of advertising.